 f) Skeleton pattern: Patterns for very large castings would require a large amount of pattern material.
 In such cases skeleton patterns are used.
 Skeleton patterns are hollow patterns and made up of a wooden frame and strips.
 The frame work is filled and rammed with loam sand and stickle board is used to remove the excess sand.
-Stickle board is having the same contour as desired so it can remove the extra sand by passing over the skeleton pattern.
+Stickleboard is having the same contour as desired so it can remove the extra sand by passing over the skeleton pattern.

 g) Sweep pattern: Sweep pattern is just a form or shape made on a wooden board which sweeps the shape of the casting into the sand all round the circumference.
-The sweep stre snape of the casting into the sand all round the circumference.
 The sweep pattern rotates about the post.
 The moulds of large size and symmetrical in shape particularly of circular section can be easily prepared by using a sweep instead of a full pattern.
 Once the mould is ready, sweep pattern and the post (spindle) can be removed.
 Sweep pattern avoids the necessity of making a full, large circular and costly three-dimensional pattern.
 Sweep patterns are used for large patterns of cast iron, ridges etc. The figure is shown below: